A minimum grade of C is required for prerequisite courses.

 Emphasizes the principles of management of watersheds and fire at the stand and landscape level.
 Influences of climate, topography/terrain, and stand and fuel types are covered.
 Concepts of watershed conservation are introduced as well as principles and models dealing with water retention and flow, and carbon and nutrient cycling in primary forest watersheds.
 Fire management concepts deal with the Fire Weather Index system, the Fire Behaviour Prediction system, fire ecology, and fire management strategies, tactics and operations.

-Prerequisites: FOR 3445 or permission of instructor.
+Prerequisite: FOR 3445 or permission of instructor.